 Invariant distributions and their dual, invariant codistributions, occupy a prominent place in nonlinear control theory.
 They have been used to study controllability and observability properties of nonlinear control systems, and to solve various nonlinear synthesis problems.
-For discrete-time nonlinear control systems, invariant distributions were introduced in [9, 14].
+For discrete-time nonlinear control systems, invariant distributions were introduced in (Grizzle, 1985; Monaco and Normand-Cyrot, 1984).

-Recently, a generalized notion of invariance has been introduced for both continuous- and discrete-time nonlinear systems.
-This new notion has been used to solve the dynamic disturbance decoupling problem (DDDP), see [2, 10].
+Recently, a generalized notion of invariance has been introduced for both continuous- and discretetime nonlinear systems.
+This new notion has been used to solve the dynamic disturbance decoupling problem (DDDP), see (Aranda-Bricaire and Kotta, 2001; Huijberts et al., 1997).
+Also, in the case of continuous-time systems, invariant distributions provide a geometric characterization of nonlinear control systems which are equivalent to the so-called feedforward form (Astolfi and Mazenc, 2000).

 Despite the widespread use of invariant codistributions in control theory, the following question does not seem to have received an answer: given a nonlinear control system, what are all possible invariant codistributions with respect to the system dynamics?
-Of course answers to special cases of this questions are well known.
+Of course answers to particular cases of this questions are well known.
 For instance, checking whether a given codistribution is invariant or not is a simple exercise.
 Also, explicit methods are available which allow to construct the smallest invariant codistribution containing a given codistribution.

-The first goal of this paper is to give a partial answer to the above general question.
-More specifically, given a discretetime nonlinear dynamical system, a characterization of all one-dimensional codistributions which are invariant with respect to the system dynamics will be given.
+The main goal of this paper is to give a partial answer to the above general question.
+More specifically, given a discrete-time nonlinear dynamical system, a characterization of all one-dimensional codistributions which are invariant with respect to the system dynamics will be given.
 As we shall see, the solution of this apparently simple problem is by no means obvious and, moreover, suggests the solution to various equivalence problems.